toobrien/cot_v2_api/README.md

 financial futures explanatory notes: https://www.cftc.gov/idc/groups/public/@commitmentsoftraders/documents/file/tfmexplanatorynotes.pdf

-`gen_defs.py` creates `full_recs.py`, which contains records for indexing the results of `cot_v2_api.get_contract`. these records contain every field in the original CoT files, as published by the CFTC. if any of the report formats change, the api should continue functioning as normal. re-run `gen_defs.py` to update the record format.
+`gen_defs.py` creates `full_recs.py`, which contains records enums for accessing the results of `cot_v2_api.get_contract`. these enums contain every field in the original CoT files, as published by the CFTC. if any of the report formats change, the api should continue functioning as normal. re-run `gen_defs.py` to update the record format.

 note that all values returned by the api are strings.